Best India Beaches

 Kerala has a better selection of interesting beach resorts at acceptable prices than Goa.

-Surya Samudra offers doubles from $110 with breakfast.
-It’s 12km south of Kovalam, a pristine spa hotel with incredible views and tranquil but exotic feel.
+Surya Samudra can be found 12km south of Kovalam, a pristine spa hotel with incredible views and tranquil but exotic feel.

-Neeleshwar Hermitage has doubles from $130 with brekky.
-It’s hidden in a coconut grove north of the coast, with India’s most dramatic infinity pool, and a spa specialising in modern ayurveda.
+Neeleshwar Hermitage is hidden in a coconut grove north of the coast, with India’s most dramatic infinity pool, and a spa specialising in modern ayurveda.

-New in 2011, Vivanta has doubles from $110 with brekky and stretches from the beach across acres of of palm-studded hilltop above Kovalam.
+Vivanta stretches from the beach across acres of of palm-studded hilltop above Kovalam.

 Time your trip with care.
 Shallows are subject to dramatic undercurrents (rips), especially in monsoon season from April to October; Varkala, in particular, becomes unusable at this time.
 Visit in February if you’re keen to swim and try the Lighthouse beach at Kovalam, or go for Pulinkudi or Chowara beaches, where lifeguards are on watch.